tylerthomasallen/docs/src/pages/integrations/mixpanel.md

 ### Configure Branch Dashboard

+{! ingredients/data-integrations/enable-data-integrations.md !}

 1. On the Branch Dashboard (dashboard.branch.io), navigate to the [Integrations page](https://dashboard.branch.io/integrations).
-1. Locate Mixpanel and choose **Enable**.
+1. Search for Mixpanel and click on the tile.
-  * If you have not yet entered billing information, please do so now.
-1. Enter your Mixpanel Token and hit **Save**.
+1. Enter your Mixpanel Token and hit **Enable**.

 ![image](/img/pages/integrations/mixpanel/enable-mixpanel-integration.png)

 !!! warning "Please test integration!"
     Branch is not responsible for inaccurate API keys.

 ### Pass Mixpanel Distinct ID